Friday, June 15th

 I tried my best to ignore the chatter and reflect on my time in Venice, look at some of my pictures on my camera, and write in my journal, but it was pretty hard to concentrate.
 I noticed that most of the other diners in this room were also Americans.
 I wondered if the “local” diners or more regular customers were seated in the other room.
 I also wondered if perhaps the Americans were seated in this room because it is sometimes a generalization that Americans like cold air-conditioned temperatures.
 These were all just questions and not accusations of the restaurant.
 I just did not feel the same "warmness" that I felt at La Zucca.

 My scallops were very delicious, but for the price, I was expecting more than 3 scallops.
-My pasta was good but not great as was a little on the dry side.
-I was not feeling that well by the end of my meal and was even feeling a little nauseous, which I later realized was the beginning of a migraine.
-I ended up passing on dessert and just asked for the bill.
+My pasta was good but not great and it was a little on the dry side.
+I was not feeling that well by the end of my meal and ended up passing on dessert, just asking for the bill.
 I was glad to warm up a little when I went back outside.
 I would like to give this restaurant another try as I have read wonderful things about this restaurant, but next time I would insist on sitting in the first room and not next to a large party.

 Although my dinner did not turn out to be the most wonderful dinner, I still had one of my favorite meals of my trip at lunch and a wonderful time touring La Fenice.
 All in all, my last day in Venice was a great great day.
 I am already dreaming about all the places I want to visit during my next stay.